Skip to content

 demonstrationfuelmarchOccupy Nigeriapro-governmentprotest

-I'm Faculty in Global Challenges at African Leadership University and Senior Research Fellow at the University of Rwanda's Center of Excellence in Biodiversity and Natural Resource Management (CoEB).
-I teach political economy and my research focuses on the gender dynamics of environmental conflict in Africa.
-My interdisciplinary Ph.D. in Law and Society at New York University examined gender in Nigeria's oil conflict.
-View all posts by deltalaine
+I'm an Assistant Teaching Professor in the School of Politics and Global Studies at Arizona State University, and a Senior Research Fellow at the University of Rwanda's Center of Excellence in Biodiversity and Natural Resource Management (CoEB).
+I teach topics on governance and gender in the Global South.
+My research focuses on the gender dynamics of environmental conflict in Africa.
+I hold an interdisciplinary Ph.D. in Law and Society from New York University and an MA in Human Rights from Columbia University.
+View all posts by LaineMunir

 Post navigation